 So You Want To Sell Online?

-There are so many things to consider when planning to sell online, but here are some of the first issues that should be discussed, decided and planned out:
+There are so many things to consider when planning to sell online, but here are some of the first things that should be discussed, decided and planned out:

 - Fulfillment.
 Once an order is placed, are you going to personally pick, package and ship each order?
 Will the order go into your traditional shipping system?
 Or will you partner with a fulfillment house to take care of the order?